Skip to main content

 • Do not charge VAT (tax_amount = 0, tax_rate = 0)

-• Use an exonerated tax code (not necessarily marked reversed)
+• Use the appropriate 0% tax code corresponding to the reverse-charge scenario (not necessarily marked reversed)

 • Total = net amount, no VAT included